College Street Commercial Development

 Service stations began to replace livery stables in the 1920s.
 Auto travel and related businesses boomed in the 1940s and 1950s.

 The former Powell ServiceStation.

 Topics.
 This historical marker is listed in these topic lists: Architecture • Industry & Commerce.

 Location.
 36° 59.775′ N, 86° 26.295′ W. Marker is in Bowling Green, Kentucky, in Warren County.
 Marker is at the intersection of College Street and E 6th Avenue, on the left when traveling east on College Street.
 Touch for map.
 Marker is in this post office area: Bowling Green KY 42101, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Residential Architecture (here, next to this marker); An African American Neighborhood (a few steps from this marker); Standard Filling Station No. 1 (about 300 feet away, measured in a direct line); Modern Automotive District (about 500 feet away); Cecelia Memorial Presbyterian Church (about 500 feet away); Lower College Street (about 600 feet away); A Civil War Defense Line (approx. 0.2 miles away); Civil War Rifle Trench (approx. 0.2 miles away).
 Touch for a list and map of all markers in Bowling Green.

 Credits.
 This page was last revised on September 12, 2019.
-This page originally submitted on September 11, 2019, by Tom Bosse of Jefferson City, Tennessee.
-This page has been viewed 37 times since then.
+It was originally submitted on September 11, 2019, by Tom Bosse of Jefferson City, Tennessee.
+This page has been viewed 52 times since then and 12 times this year.
 Photos: 1, 2. submitted on September 11, 2019, by Tom Bosse of Jefferson City, Tennessee. • Andrew Ruppenstein was the editor who published this page.